rija1/druponrinpoche/wp-content/plugins/wp-all-import/readme.txt

 4. Manage imports.

 == Changelog ==

+= 3.6.5 =
+* improvement: better sanitization and escaping of data in WP All Import interface

+= 3.6.4 =
+* improvement: better sanitization and escaping of data in WP All Import interface
+* improvement: use libraries included in WordPress Core

+= 3.6.3 =
+* security fix
+* bug fix: images not updated for existing products when using WooCommerce Import Add-On

 = 3.6.2 =
 * improvement: add ability to control taxonomy mapping case sensitivity via filter wpai_is_case_insensitive_taxonomy_mapping